grettke/help/help.md

 nice to know that it is an option.

 Store history files and dump files in a single known location.
-If that location doesn't exist, then make it.
+If that location doesn&rsquo;t exist, then make it.

 ```lisp
 (setq help/r-dir "~/.R/")